microsoft/dotnet/Documentation/compatibility/ServiceBase-doesnt-propagate-OnStart-exceptions.md

 ### Change Description

-In the .NET Framework 4.7 and earlier versions, exceptions thrown on service startup are not propagated to the caller of <xref:System.ServiceProcess.Servicebase.Run?displayProperty=nameWithType>.
+In the .NET Framework 4.7 and earlier versions, exceptions thrown on service startup are not propagated to the caller of <xref:System.ServiceProcess.ServiceBase.Run%2A?displayProperty=nameWithType>.

-Starting with applications that target the .NET Framework 4.7.1, the runtime propagates exceptions to <xref:System.ServiceProcess.Servicebase.Run?displayProperty=nameWithType> for services that fail to start.
+Starting with applications that target the .NET Framework 4.7.1, the runtime propagates exceptions to <xref:System.ServiceProcess.ServiceBase.Run%2A?displayProperty=nameWithType> for services that fail to start.

 - [x] Quirked
 - [ ] Build-time break